A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Resulting matter power spectrum boost

-To demonstrate our program \bdpy{}, we compare it to the prediction of \cite{joudakiTestingGravityCosmic2022} that we mentioned in \cref{sec:intro}.
-They incorporate $\BD$ into \hmcode{} by tuning the expression for the virial overdensity to match a set of $N$-body simulations.
-For their purpose of using KiDS data to constrain the model, the accuracy aim was only a few percent up to $k\lesssim 1\, h/\mathrm{Mpc}$ and $5$-$10\%$ up to $k \lesssim 10\,h/\mathrm{Mpc}$. \Cref{fig:hmcode} shows that their prediction was (almost) within their tolerance, but produces too little power in $\BD$ when trialed with a tighter $1\%$ tolerance.
+To demonstrate our program \bdpy{}, we compared it to the prediction of \cite{joudakiTestingGravityCosmic2022} that we mentioned in \cref{sec:intro}.
+They incorporated BD into \hmcode{} by tuning the expression for the virial overdensity to match a set of $N$-body simulations.
+For their purpose of using \textit{KiDS} data to constrain the model, the accuracy aim was only a few percent up to $k\lesssim 1\, h/\mathrm{Mpc}$ and $5$-$10\%$ up to $k \lesssim 10\,h/\mathrm{Mpc}$. \Cref{fig:hmcode} shows that their prediction was (almost) within their tolerance, but produces too little power in BD when trialed with a tighter $1\%$ tolerance.